-1 Protect wildlife
+1 Protect and restore nature

-- Around 3 / 4 of crops require pollination by insects.1 - 41% of insects face extinction.2 - 30 to 50% of all species could be extinct by mid-century.3 - The UK is one of the most nature depleted countries in the world.4 - Urban areas are rapidly expanding and we need to ensure that these areas support wildlife.
+- Around 3/4 of crops require pollination by insects. - 41% of insects face extinction. - 30 to 50% of all species could be extinct by mid-century. • - The UK is one of the most nature depleted countries in the world. • - Urban areas are rapidly expanding and we need to ensure that these areas support wildlife.